 What is an Ignite Talk?

 Ignite is an innovative and fast-paced style used to deliver a concise presentation.
-During an Ignite Talk, presenters use 20 image-centric slides, which automatically advance every 15 seconds, to discuss their work.
-The result is an engaging, five-minute presentation.
+During an Ignite Talk, presenters discuss their research using 20 image-centric slides which automatically advance every 15 seconds.
+The result is a fun and engaging five-minute presentation.

 Powerful Ignite Talks:

 - Start with strong introductions that pique the audience’s interest.

 - Explain why the topic is interesting and important.

 - Lay out what the audience will learn during the presentation.

 - Summarize the main points that were covered and what the audience learned.